Case study: IoT and ML predictive maintenance for a wind farm

 Project details:

-The Client is an energy company that operates an onshore wind farm in Germany.
-The site includes several dozen turbines with multi-stage gearboxes and high-power generators.
+An energy company that operates a 28-turbine onshore wind farm in Germany, with multi-stage gearboxes and high-power generators.

 Location: Germany